Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 and done !
 Easy as that.
 If we recompile our program, and run our crypting method on it, we will find any part of the code in that section encrypted.

 Now, let's try to add a keylogger.

+### Going further : Building a Key-Logger

 A keylogger is a program that logs keystrokes from the user, without him knowning.
 This can be very useful if you want to get someone's password, for instance.
 But how do we do that ?

-### Building a Key-Logger

-In Unix systems, everything is a file.
-Images, programs, directories, you name it.
-That means that device handlers are _also_ files, we just need to find where the file actually is.
+In Unix systems, everything is a file - images, programs, directories, you name it.
+That means that device handlers are _also_ files, you just need to find where the file is if you want to use it.
 On most linux installations, it is located in `/dev/input/`

 !["/dev/input/by-path"](../assets/images/blackstar/keyboard_fd.png "location of device handlers")